Anyone who has had the opportunity to work with a skilled counselor can likely state the personal benefits of the experience.

 Debates around the empirical evidence and benefits of counseling have been prevalent for years.
 Many meta-analyses have proven that benefits in counseling are abundant and weave into the wellbeing of recipients.
-Most people enjoying the benefits of counseling also see improvement in many areas of their lives.
+Most people enjoying these benefits also see improvement in many areas of their lives.

 Mental health should receive the same amount of effort as physical health.
 Reducing the stigma around mental health is an area where improvement in the field can be made.
 All humans have feelings; therefore, all humans should have someone to help them process those emotions skillfully.

 Accessibility to mental health services is severely lacking in many challenged socio-economic areas.
 Drastic improvement needs to be forged in these areas so that more people can realize the benefits of counseling.